 This is the second in a series from Calla Gold Jewelry about the secrets of diamonds and why women want them.

+I’ll be focusing in this post 0n choosing diamond color.
 Diamonds actually come in an array of colors, mostly naturally.
 Yellow, champagne, cognac and blue color diamonds are currently, hot as firecrackers.
 For the average wedding ring, though, stick with as colorless and clear a diamond as you can afford.
 Also referred to as white, colorless and clear.

 The Diamond Color Scale, Let’s Get Technical!